beNative/jupyter_examples/README.md

-# A collection of notebooks demonstrating basic language features and packages
+A collection of notebooks demonstrating basic Python language features and packages for personal reference.